 You can read suggested articles with lingua.ly’s iOS or Android apps.
 Or you find your own posts and newspaper articles on the web and use its Chrome extension.

 As you read an article, you can click on words you don’t know (to get their pronunciation and meaning).
 These words then automatically go into a repetition flashcard game for practice.

 For the most part, the available articles tend to be about (news) topics and may even be tailored to your interests.
-However, you’re not that likely to learn and practice conversational language.
-But it goes without saying that such immersion-style reading with frequent practice of vocabulary will give you a huge boost in passive learning.
+However, you’re not that likely to learn and practice the conversational language.
+But it goes without saying that such immersion-style reading with the frequent practice of vocabulary will give you a huge boost in passive learning.

 What all of these programs have in common, is that they break down a foreign language into small chunks which you can easily acquire by practicing their pronunciation and spelling.